-Students transferring from other institutions must earn at least 32 credit hours in the College of Health and Human Services at The University of Toledo to be eligible for.
+Students transferring from other institutions must earn at least 32 credit hours in the College of Health and Human Services at The University of Toledo to be eligible for graduation.

-Full-time students transferring into Health Sciences must complete at least the final semester and 25 percent of their program of study in residence within the college.
+Full-time students transferring into Health and Human Services must complete at least the final semester and 25 percent of their program of study in residence within the college.
 Part-time students must complete the last 12 credit hours and 25 percent of the program of study within the college.